raildex1/re_demo_setup/README.md

 Kali Linux will NOT work.

 Install Ubuntu 16.04 LTS using the .iso from http://releases.ubuntu.com/16.04/ - The 64-bit Desktop Image.
-Then run this one liner before using the script - sudo apt-get update && sudo apt-get upgrade && shutdown -r now Once the system restarts login and use the script as shown below.
+Then run this one liner -

+sudo apt-get update && sudo apt-get upgrade && shutdown -r now

+Once the system restarts login and use the script as shown below.

 There's currently an issue as a result of the system pip being different from the pip currently being deployed in Python 3.
 Until then this script will fail until Ubuntu/Debian/pypa sorts it out.